Modular session types for objects: Type Checking Algorithm

 It is possible, however, that giving type $\linkthis$ to $l$ is incorrect.
 It might turn out that the expression needs to have an enumerated type $E$, for example in order to be passed as a method parameter or returned as a method result of type $E$.
 An expression that has been inappropiately typed with $\linkthis$ can, in general, be associated with any variant field typing, for example if it contains a $\switchterm$ whose branches yield different field typings.
 In this case, the algorithm uses $\vee$ to combine the branches of the variant field typing into a single field typing; the join is always over all of the labels in the variant.
 This happens in several places in algorithm $\mathcal{B}$, indicated by conditions of the form ``if $T = \linkthis$'', and in the final ``else'' branch of the third clause of algorithm $\mathcal{A}$.

-The algorithm for checking subtyping is not described here but is similar to the one defined for channel session types in \citeN{GaySJ:substp}.
+The algorithm for checking subtyping is not described here but is similar to the one defined for channel session types by Gay and Hole \citeN{GaySJ:substp}.
 We write $S \vee S'$ for the least upper bound of $S$ and $S'$ with respect to subtyping.
 It is defined by taking the intersection of sets of methods and the least upper bound of their continuations.
-Details of a similar definition (greatest lower bound of channel session types) can be found in \citeN{MezzinaLG:typs}.
+Details of a similar definition (greatest lower bound of channel session types) can be found in the work of Mezzina \citeN{MezzinaLG:typs}.

 The type checking algorithm is modular in the sense that to check class $C$ we only need to know the session types of other classes, not their method definitions.

 We have not yet investigated type inference, but there are two ways in which it might be beneficial.
 One would be to infer the $\reqterm/\ensterm$ annotations.
 The other would be to support some form of polymorphism over field typings, along the lines that if method $m$ does not use field $f$ then it should be callable independently of the type of $f$.
 This might reduce the need to type check the definition of $m$ every time it occurs in the session type.